nodejs/node/deps/npm/doc/files/package.json.md

 directly to a VCS program without any modification.
 It should not be a url to an html project page that you put in your browser.
 It's for computers.

-For GitHub repositories you can use the same shortcut syntax you use for `npm install`:
+For GitHub, GitHub gist, Bitbucket, or GitLab repositories you can use the same shortcut syntax you use for `npm install`:

     "repository": "npm/npm"

+    "repository": "gist:11081aaa281"

+    "repository": "bitbucket:example/repo"

+    "repository": "gitlab:another/repo"

 ## scripts